-17.1 The Pipeline to Permit Committee will make recommendations to Council to promote the timely and efficient issuance of development approvals and building permits for residential and commercial customers to enable the development of
+17.1 The Pipeline to Permit Committee will make recommendations to Council to promote the timely and efficient issuance of development approvals and building permits for residential and commercial customers to enable the development of Complete Communities.
+The committee shall make recommendations directly to Council on the responsibilities as outlined in the committee terms of reference.

-ADVISORY COMMITTEES OF COUNCIL
+ADVISORY COMMITTEES